 Want to write your cover letter fast?
 Use our cover letter builder.
 Choose from 20+ professional cover letter templates that match your CV.
 See actionable examples and get expert tips along the way.

-Teaching Assistant Cover Letter for a CV—See more cover letter templates and create your cover letter here.
+Teaching Assistant Cover Letter for a CV—See more cover letter examples and create your cover letter here.

 Teaching Assistant Cover Letter Example

 As a passionate advocate for supporting the needs of children with learning disabilities I was delighted to see an opening for the role of SEN teaching assistant at The Beeches.
 It would be an incredible opportunity to be able to use my calm, outcome focussed approach to help maximise your students’ learning outcomes.

 By offering support individualised to the needs of each student I have helped provide support to five students with learning difficulties this year alone in my current role.
 All of them have had improvements in behaviour and engagement and improved their test results by a minimum of 10% each.
 I pride myself on working with parents and teaching colleagues to achieve the best learning results for each student I work with.

 I am aware of The Beeches’ reputation for excellence with a series of ‘Outstanding’ assessments from Ofsted and a special mention of the stellar support given to SEN students.
 I would be proud to further develop my skills in such an environment and learn from the best practice you have developed.